todayisfineforme/Nathan.Hall.Tandem.coding.challenge/README.md

 npm start
 ```
 ## Future plans
--- add a simple backend that stores high scores so that users company wide could compare their scores.
+-add a simple backend that stores high scores so that users company wide could compare their scores.
--- adding a larger bank of questions, as well as the ability to have multiple rounds.
+-adding a larger bank of questions, as well as the ability to have multiple rounds.
--- add the ability to have a round that has you answer as many questions as you can in a fixed period of time.
+-add the ability to have a round that has you answer as many questions as you can in a fixed period of time.
--- possibly add a "party play" feature that has multiple users in the same instance all competing against one another
+-possibly add a "party play" feature that has multiple users in the same instance all competing against one another

 ## Author